+On October 20, 2021, KBRA announced it had affirmed AGM's insurance financial strength rating of "AA+" (stable outlook).
+AGM can give no assurance as to any further ratings action that KBRA may take.

-On July 16, 2020, S&P announced it had affirmed AGM's financial strength rating of "AA" (stable outlook).
+On July 8, 2021, S&P announced it had affirmed AGM's financial strength rating of "AA" (stable outlook).
 AGM can give no assurance as to any further ratings action that S&P may take.

-On December 19, 2019, KBRA announced it had affirmed AGM's insurance financial strength rating of "AA+" (stable outlook).
-AGM can give no assurance as to any further ratings action that KBRA may take.